 While flasks don’t get a ton of use, they do pop up on special occasions, like the birth of a child (sneak one into the hospital), or on camping and hiking trips.
 Instead of going with the plain aluminum version, get your groomsmen something with their initials and/or name on it.
-Like a few things on this list, it may come in handy on the wedding night for a sip or two while dancing your heart out.

 It’s a real wooden bat — same kind used as the pros.
 And you can engrave a message, or even your friends’ signatures, on it.
 Your buddy can use it at the company baseball game or wield it when checking out strange noises in the night.

 A Keepsake/Treasure Box

 A keepsake or “treasure” box is a place for you to store your manly mementos, and also preserve classic items that your kids will someday love to look through and inherit.
 What better gift to give to your groomsmen, who will perhaps store an item from your wedding in there.
 Rather than a cheap hobby store box, for this occasion get something nice and classy.